darrenbuse/Retriever/README.md

 Default is `~/repos`.

+## How clone works

+1. **Phase 1**: Shows repos you DON'T have locally — select which to clone
+2. **Phase 2**: Shows repos you DO have locally — select any to remove (with confirmation)

 ## How fetch works

-1. Iterates through all git repos in the repos directory
+1. Shows all local repos with branch and status
+2. Select which ones to fetch (Ctrl-A for all)
+3. Fetches and rebases each one
-2. Skips repos with uncommitted changes (won't touch your work)
+4. Skips repos with uncommitted changes (won't touch your work)
-3. Fetches from origin
-4. Attempts rebase — if conflicts occur, aborts and reports them
-5. Gives you a summary at the end

-Repos with conflicts are listed so you can handle them manually.
+5. Reports conflicts for manual handling